Uniformity in association schemes and coherent configurations: cometric Q-antipodal schemes and linked systems: Four-class cometric Q-antipodal association schemes

 and eigenvalues $k=\frac{1}{2}(t^2+1)(t-1)$, $r=t-1$, and $s=-\frac{1}{2}(t^2-t+2)$.
 The decomposition is clearly not exceptional (note though that here we have the complementary setting as in the previous section because $r=r_0$), so by Proposition \ref{srd_Qpoly}, we have

 \begin{corollary} Let $(\cP,\cL)$ be a generalized quadrangle $GQ(t^2,t)$ with $t$ odd and let $\cC$ denote the set of all ordered pairs of distinct intersecting lines from $\cL$.
 Suppose $\cL = U_1 \cup U_2$ is a partition of the lines into hemisystems.
-Then the relations $R_0 = \{ (\ell,\ell)| \ell\in \cL\}$, $R_1 = \cC \cap ( U_1 \times U_2 \cup U_2 \times U_1)$, $R_2 = \cC \cap ( U_1 \times U_1 \cup U_2 \times U_2)$, $R_3 = ( U_1 \times U_2 \cup U_2 \times U_1) - R_0 - R_1$, $R_4 = ( U_1 \times U_1 \cup U_2 \times U_2) - R_0 -R_2$ give a cometric Q-antipodal association scheme on $X=\cL$.
+Then the relations $R_0 = \{ (\ell,\ell)| \ell\in \cL\}$, $R_1 = \cC \cap ( U_1 \times U_2 \cup U_2 \times U_1)$, $R_2 = \cC \cap ( U_1 \times U_1 \cup U_2 \times U_2)$, $R_3 = ( U_1 \times U_2 \cup U_2 \times U_1) - R_1$, $R_4 = ( U_1 \times U_1 \cup U_2 \times U_2) - R_0 -R_2$ give a cometric Q-antipodal association scheme on $X=\cL$.
 This scheme has Krein array $ \left\{ (t^2+1)(t-1), (t^2-t+1)^2/t, (t^2-t+1)(t-1)/t, 1 \right.$; $1, (t^2-t+1)(t-1)/t, (t^2-t+1)^2/t,$ $\left. (t^2+1)(t-1) \right\}.$ \end{corollary}

 Segre \cite{segre} constructed a hemisystem in $H(3,q^2)$ (a $GQ(q^2,q)$) for $q=3$; it corresponds to the above-mentioned example on 112 vertices with a decomposition into Gewirtz graphs.
 A breakthrough was made by Cossidente and Penttila \cite{Penttila}, who constructed hemisystems in $H(3,q^2)$ for all odd prime powers $q$.
-Bamberg, De Clerck, and Durante \cite{Bamberg} constructed a hemisystem for a nonclassical generalized quadrangle of order $(25,5)$ (which has the same parameters as $H(3,25)$), and recently Bamberg, Giudici, and Royle \cite{flock} showed that every flock generalized quadrangle has a hemisystem.
-Currently, all known generalized quadrangles of order $(t^2,t)$ are flock generalized quadrangles.
+Bamberg, De Clerck, and Durante \cite{Bamberg} constructed a hemisystem for a nonclassical generalized quadrangle of order $(25,5)$ (which has the same parameters as $H(3,25)$), and Bamberg, Giudici, and Royle \cite{flock} showed that every flock generalized quadrangle has a hemisystem.
+The latter authors \cite{Bamcomp} recently also classified by computer the hemisystems for the two known generalized quadrangles of order $(25,5)$, and obtained several examples for other small generalized quadrangles.